 In Hong Kong, it’s common for vaccinated dogs to die from lepto.
 And the UK organization Canine Health Concern conducted a survey in which many dog owners reported that their vaccinated dogs were still getting lepto.

-Leptospira vaccines in dogs appear to have little effect on transmission of the disease in animal populations either.
+Leptospira vaccines in dogs also appear to have little effect on transmission of the disease in animal populations.

 So … either the vaccine doesn’t work, or there are serovars causing the disease that the vaccine doesn’t cover.